Voodooesque

 (you may want to start at the bottom) (E is the woman who was my boss when I first started.
 The one who I've sat next to for the last almost 12 months, although it's significant that it's only 11.99 months because otherwise they'da had to pay me to go away) (she is the woman who, when I stopped working for her to report direct to the director on a new project, actually stopped talking to me. for nearly three months. and only started again when a third colleague, who sat opposite us, left, so she literally had noone else to talk to) (and this is a woman who cannot not talk)

-S, Phd
+From: S, Phd

 Sent: Tuesday, March 6, 2007 13:58 PM